Hiring A Headmaster

 Step 6: Candidate Profile Preparation

 Four to Six references are typically checked for each candidate we expect to present, including superiors, peers, and staff who reported to the candidate.
 Educational degrees are also verified at this time.
 Before presentation to the client, we prepare the Candidate's Profile, which includes the candidate's resume, career progression, initial interview, and an evaluation of his/her overall fit for the position.
-This process will reduce the potential of having to remove a candidate from eligibility once presented to the client.
+This process will reduce the potential of removing a candidate from eligibility once presented to the client.

 This video explains how to handle salary expectations.